top of page

 • If the matter remains unresolved, the community member may appeal in writing to the President of the Seminary by email to gperry@thirdmillseminary.org.
 The President will confirm receipt of the appeal within two business days and inform the community member that their appeal will be considered at the next meeting of the Executive Committee of the faculty.
 Once a final decision is reached, the President will inform the community member within two business days.

-• If a student or other community member remains unsatisfied with the response of Seminary to the matter, they may follow the complaint procedure below to file a complaint with the Florida Department of Education’s Commission for Independent Education, or the respective commission in the state where they reside (see list below).
+• If a student or other community member remains unsatisfied with the response of Seminary to the matter, they may file an appeal as follows.

 Seminary for the Third Millennium (DBA Thirdmill Seminary) is required to provide all current and prospective out-of-state students with the contact information of the state agency that handles complaints against institutions of higher education within that state.
 All students have a right to lodge a complaint or grievance at any time.
 Students are encouraged to review the complaint policy (shown above) and first seek to resolve their complaints through informal discussion.